 Bureau of Land Management Information

-Motorized equipment and equipment used for mechanical transport is prohibited on all federal lands designated as wilderness.
-This includes the use of motor vehicles, motorboats, motorized equipment, bicycles, hang gliders, wagons, carts, portage wheels, and the landing of aircraft including helicopters, unless provided for in specific legislation.
+-- Roads: Motorized equipment and equipment used for mechanical transport is prohibited in wilderness.
+This includes the use of motor vehicles, motorboats, motorized equipment, bicycles, hang gliders, wagons, carts, portage wheels, and the landing of aircraft including helicopters.
 Wheelchairs are allowed.

 National Park Service Information